srazi/tabbedwindow-qt/README.md

 This code is a proof of concept of how that behaviour can be implemented in Qt so the code itself is not perfect nor feature rich.

-However I think this is a good starting poit for a more complete widget or framework.
+However I think this is a good starting point for a more complete widget or framework.

 ## Features